jsohlendorff/continuous_time_LTMLE/note_paal.typ

 = Introduction

-The aim of this note is to clarify potential differences between the target parameters and identification formulas of Helene and Pål.
+The aim of this note is to clarify potential differences between the identification formulas of Helene and Pål.
+The target parameters are the same in both setups.
+The target parameters are thus the risk of death at time $t$, under the treatment regime which states that if you go to the doctor, you will be treated.
 Throughout we consider a simple setting without censoring, without time-varying covariates and without baseline covariates.

 = The intervened world

-In a hypothetical world where the intervention is implemented all persons are treated until death or t years after the start of treatment, whatever comes first.
+In a hypothetical world where the intervention is implemented all persons are treated until death or $t$ years after the start of treatment, whatever comes first.
 We could imagine that a pump is inserted under the persons skin which injects the treatment and that this pump cannot be removed or stopped by a general practitioner.